design-group/ignition-docker/readme.md

 The purpose of this image is to provide a quick way to spin up docker containers that include some necessary creature comforts for version control, theme management, and easy interaction with the required file system components for an Ignition gateway.

-This image is automatically built for versions 8.1.13-8.1.36, new versions will be updated, but any features are subject to change with later versions.
+This image is automatically built for the latest version of Ignition, new versions will be updated, but any features are subject to change with later versions.
 Upon a new pull request, if a valid build file is modified, it will trigger a build test pipeline that verifies the image still operates as expected.

-If using a Windows device, you will want to [Set up WSL](docs/setting-up-wsl.md)
+Previous versions of Ignition can be built with the `workflows/build-multiple.yml` workflow.
+This will build the image for all versions in the range provided.

 ___